AquarlisPrime/ML-and-Data-Analysis-projects-for-beginners/README.md

-# Machine-learning-projects-for-beginners
+# ML and Data Analysis-projects-for-beginners
-a beginner repository for ml enthusiast and beginners
+# a beginner repository for ml enthusiast and beginners